Alluxio/alluxio/docs/en/operation/Metrics-System.md

 ```

 If Alluxio is deployed in a cluster, this file needs to be distributed to all the nodes.
-Restart the Alluxio servers to active new configuration changes.
+Restart the Alluxio servers to activate the new configuration changes.

 After starting Alluxio, the CSV files containing metrics will be found in the `sink.csv.directory`.
 The filename will correspond with the metric name.